debabratapruseth/Plant_disease_AI/README.md

 ## How to use
-	1. Open the notebook or Colab and run the cells in order (setup → data → model → train → evaluate).
+	1. Open the notebook in Colab and run the cells in order (setup → data → model → train → evaluate).
-	2. If using Colab, enable GPU and install dependencies from requirements.txt.
+	2. If using Colab, enable GPU.

 ## License